src-d/blog/content/post/lapjv.md

 It turns out that there are tons of general-purpose linear optimization algorithms, starting from the [simplex method](https://en.wikipedia.org/wiki/Simplex_algorithm) and ending with very sophisticated solvers.
-Algorithm which are specialized for the specific conditions usually converge remarkably faster, though they may have some limitations.
+Algorithms which are specialized for the specific conditions usually converge remarkably faster, though they may have some limitations.

 [Hungarian algorithm](https://en.wikipedia.org/wiki/Hungarian_algorithm) is one of those specialized solvers invented in 1950-s.
 It's complexity is \\(O(n^3)\\).
-It is rather simple to understand and to implement, thus the popular choice in the software.
+It is rather simple to understand and to implement, thus the popular choice in a lot of projects.
 For example, it has recently become the part of [scipy](https://docs.scipy.org/doc/scipy-0.18.1/reference/generated/scipy.optimize.linear_sum_assignment.html).
 Unfortunately, it performs slow on bigger problem sizes; scipy's variant is particularly **very** slow.
 I waited an hour for it to finish on 2500 MNIST